As clashes between armed groups and leftist protesters turn deadly, police face complaints of tolerating vigilantes

 The commissioner, Dan McDonald, said he stood by his message, despite critics who derided the assemblage as “Dan’s private army.”

 “Most of the guys that showed up — I would bet because I know some of these folks — are former law enforcement, former military,” he said.
-“They’re well-trained and continue to train just for their own self-defense.”
+“They’re well trained and continue to train just for their own self-defense.”

 Elsewhere, local officials have advised civilians to be prepared to use violence to defend themselves.
 At a June news conference responding to rumors on social media of possible riots, the sheriff in Polk County, Fla., warned would-be lawbreakers that local residents “have guns.
 I encourage them to own guns.
 And they’re going to be in their homes tonight, with their guns loaded.”